 Also I had another funny coincidence moment the other day.
-I wanted a little desk for in Dakota’s room (everybody needs their own desk right!?) and I had even gone so far as to have drawn out plans for one as I figured I would have enough wood scraps to make one from scratch.
+I wanted a little desk for in my Guest bedroom and I had even gone so far as to have drawn out plans for one as I figured I would have enough wood scraps to make one from scratch.
 I had completely forgotten about the little desk my grandparents’ had made for me years ago that I had banished from my room last fall and had (almost) thrown away.
 It’s the perfect size.
-Dakota chose black and green for the theme colors of his bedroom – he won’t get them as wall colors but he’s gonna get them everywhere else!
-I’ll post my plans for his furniture soon!
-We also happen to have a bedside table with no home and no use and I also happened to need one for Dakota’s room so now he’s got a desk, a bedside table, a full size bed (with head and foot board) and a dresser!
+I also happen to have a bedside table with no home and no use and I also happened to need one for my guest room so now its got a desk, a bedside table, a full size bed (with head and foot board) and a dresser!
 It is amazing how things work out, I can’t wait to paint them all – this is gonna be fun!